 - Health and Safety Training

-Non-relative (friend and neighbor) providers must complete Health and Safety Training within ninety (90) days of the subsidy payment start date.
-Topics covered include, but are not limited to, Infant/ Toddler and Adult First Aid/CPR, Safe Sleep, Child Abuse and Neglect Prevention and Reporting, child development, and safety of the home setting.
-With the exception of the Infant/ Toddler and Adult First Aid/CPR, the training is free and online.
+Non-relative (friend and neighbor) and cousin providers must complete Health and Safety Training within 90 days of the subsidy payment start date.
+Topics covered include, but are not limited to, Infant/Toddler and Adult First Aid/CPR, Safe Sleep, Child Abuse and Neglect Prevention and Reporting, child development, and safety of the home setting.
+With the exception of the Infant/Toddler and Adult First Aid/CPR, the training is free and online.

 - Annual Health and Safety Visit

 The purpose of the visit is to make sure parents and providers are following new health and safety rules, to observe the provider’s interactions with the child, and to discuss health and safety habits.
-Within twelve (12) months of the WCCC subsidy payment begin date and every year after that, the State will do a health and safety visit at the child’s home with the non-relative provider.
+Within 12 months of the WCCC subsidy payment begin date and every year after that, the state will do a health and safety visit at the home where child care is provided by the non-relative or cousin.
 These are scheduled visits and the parent is encouraged to be there.
-The twelve (12) months starts when the child care authorization has a payment begin date of 10/1/18 or later.